ShawnPaulStanley/CytoAssist/README.md

 - Interactive web interface built with Streamlit
 - Real-time inference with detailed progress logging
 - Support for common image formats (PNG, JPG, JPEG)
+- **Batch processing** - Automatically process images from a watched folder
+- **Auto-refresh** - Website updates automatically when new images are added

 ## Prerequisites